Is your bank requesting financial statements?

 If you have good accounting knowledge, you can prepare your business’s financial statements yourself.
 Third parties such as banks, investors, or anyone else prefer these financial statements to be prepared by a professional accountant.

-Accounting is a regulated profession in Canada.
 Accounting firms must be registered with Provincial CPA bodies.
-In addition, registration of a professional accounting firm has its own requirements.
+In addition, the registration of a professional accounting firm has its own requirements.
 In Canada, most provinces require their members (Chartered accountant or CPA) to issue Notice-to-reader only if they practice through a CPA firm.

 They use the information provided by your company’s management to prepare Notice to Reader financial statements.
 They do not perform audits (or reviews) on any of the data that is provided.
 This is why a Notice to Reader financial statements offer no assurance to the readers.
 The name notice-to-reader signifies to alert users that the CPA or CA who prepared financial statements have not reviewed or audited the information provided by the management.

-Your accountant or bookkeeper can be well versed with other accounting aspects, but they may not be able to issue Notice to Reader financial statements.
+Your accountant or bookkeeper can be well versed with other accounting aspects, and they can even issue the financial statements, it depends on the users such as Bank whether to accept them.
 They can, however, use their accounting software to help you get monthly or quarterly financial statements.
 You can use these to understand potential issues and problem areas and address them accordingly.
 Accounting and bookkeeping software generally issue management accounts and reports which do not have to comply with IFRS or ASPE.